-Details of Risk Inh eren nt Risk Re sidu al Risk Actions Risk No. Risk Description Caused by Effect Owner Council Priorities Likelihood Impact Score & RAG Key Controls Likelihood Impact Score & RAG Actions Owner Target Date Revised Target Date Action RAG PROCESSES AND SY /STEMS C1 Emergency planning and business continuity (The council delivers a range of complex services to vulnerable elements of the community.
-Organisations generally are experiencing significant continuity events once every five years on average) Occurrence of a significant event: Loss of City Hall ICT failure Contractor collapse Severe weather events - storms, heatwaves, strong winds Flooding Sea level rise Fuel shortages Communications failure Pandemic Loss of power The council, businesses and members of the public in the city will also be at risk from the local effects of climate change in the medium to long term.
-1. Service disruption and inability to deliver services 2.
-Disruption of the delivery of goods and services to the council 3.
-Increased requests for council resources and services 4.
-Health and safety impact on staff and vulnerable residents 5.
-Damage to council property and impact on tenants 6.
-Reputation damage 7.
-Years to recover D-BS All 4 4 16 (R) are covered by corporate strategies such as the environmental strategy, together with service plans.
-6. A new business continuity management policy and framework was approved by cabinet 25 June 2014.
-7. A business impact analysis for each service is signed off by the head of service and executive head of service.
-8. Business continuity steering group chaired by the D-BS.
-9. Overall business continuity plan reviewed by CLT.
-4 3 12 (A) The emergency planning manager presented a report on business continuity to CLT on 2 March 2016.
-A business continuity exercise is taking place in December 2016.
-D-BS Dec-16 G C2 ICT strategy.
+Details of Risk Inh erer nt Risk Re sidu al Risk Actions Risk No. Caused by Effect Owner Council Priorities σ Impact Key Controls Likelihood Score & RAG Actions Owner Target Date Revised Target Date Action RAG PROCESSES AND S C. Occurrence of a significant event: Loss of City Hall ICT failure Contractor collapse Severe weather events - storms, heatwaves, strong winds Flooding Sea level rise Fuel shortages Communications failure Pandemic Loss of power The council, businesses and members of the public in the city will also be at risk from the local effects of climate change in the medium to long term.
+Service disruption and inability to deliver services Disruption of the delivery of goods and services to the council Increased requests for council resources and services Health and safety impact on staff and vulnerable residents Damage to council property and impact on tenants Reputation damage Years to recover D-BS All 4 4 16 (R) The council is a member of the Norfolk Resilience Forum, which has produced a Norfolk Community Risk Register Business continuity team with access to resources; action plans have been used to deal with actual total City Hall IT failure; alternative site for customer contact team; disaster recovery plan and the use of Blackberries for communications.
+The council has a major emergency management strategy and emergency planning room established at City Hall.
+Approach has also been used to test business continuity in the event of the main works contractor changing.
+Flu pandemic plan.
+Adaptations to protect the council from the local effects of climate change and address the causes are covered by corporate strategies such as the environmental strategy, together with service plans.
+A new business continuity management policy and framework was approved by cabinet 25 June 2014.
+A business impact analysis for each service is signed off by the head of service and executive head of service.
+Business continuity steering group chaired by the D-BS.
+Overall business continuity plan reviewed by CLT.
+Periodic business continuity exercises, and lessons learnt communicated through BMG.
+4 Э 12 (A) The emergency- planning manager- presented a report on business continuity to CLT on 2 March 2016.
+A business continuity- exercise is taking- place in December 2016. Đ-BS Dec-16 - O O C2 ICT strategy.
 The council has transferred its ICT service to LGSS.
 The ICT Programme Board works alongside LGSS to keep up to date the ICT strategy for the council ICT strategy fails to support the organisation moving forward and the blueprint for a new council 1.
 Incoherent approach to ICT systems 2.
 Systems not customer friendly 3.
 Systems are not integrated with one another 4.
 Drain on resources as staff work around the systems 5.
 Lack of accuracy in key data 6.
 Data are unreliable 7.
 Key information not trusted 8.
 Hinders management and service improvements 9.
 Failure to deliver council priorities D-BS All 3 4 12 (A) NCC has developed an ICT strategic direction document detailing the key areas where ICT is required to support business objectives and change.
 Management of the LGSS relationship will seek to ensure that NCC requirements are delivered.
 The council has an ICT Programme Board, attended by LGSS IT.
 2 4 8 (A)